 ✓ More flexibility for custom features and easier extension updates.

-✓ A verification process requiring less customer information and comprising fewer steps, which saves time and reduces the cart abandonment rate.
+✓ A verification process requires less customer information and comprises fewer steps, which saves time and reduces the cart abandonment rate.

 A Magento 1 e-commerce site will therefore not stop working on June 20, 2020, but it will inevitably end up being obsolete.